Glossary of key life insurance terms

 Date of commencement

-The date on which cover begins, following acceptance of the risk by the insurer.
+The date on which the cover begins, following acceptance of the risk by the insurer.

-A type of insurance policy which provides for the face amount stated in the contract to be payable in a fixed date or on the life insured's earlier death.
+A type of insurance policy which provides for the face amount stated in the contract to be payable on fixed date or on the life insured's earlier death.

 The medical history affecting the applicant's immediate family.
-It is to look for illness that is hereditary.
-Focus should be on illness where the onset is before the age of 50.
+It is to look for a hereditary illness.
+The focus should be on illness where the onset is before the age of 50.

-A hobby that has high risk for insurance purpose.
-Example: A deep - sea diver or a free-fall skydiver.
+A hobby that has a high risk for insurance purposes.
+Example: A deep-sea diver or a free-fall skydiver.

-An annuity where, income benefits begin one annuity period after the annuity is issued.
-If it is specified that benefits are paid annually, then the benefit payments begin one year after issue.
+An annuity where income benefits begin one annuity period after the annuity is issued.
+If it is specified that benefits are paid annually, then the benefit payments begin one year after the issuance.